rupor-github/win-gpg-agent/README.md

 RemoteForward /home/rupor/.gnupg/S.gpg-agent /home/rupor/.gnupg/S.gpg-agent.extra
 ```

-Just follow [this guide](https://gist.github.com/TimJDFletcher/85fafd023c81aabfad57454111c1564d) - it will allow you to sign you git commits everywhere using single private key and keeping it in a single safe place (like smart card).
+Just follow [this guide](https://gist.github.com/TimJDFletcher/85fafd023c81aabfad57454111c1564d) - it will allow you to sign you git commits everywhere using single private key while keeping it in a single safe place (like smart card).
 You will still have to distribute and import public key in multiple places, which may be inconvenient but should be secure.
 You could [read a bit more](https://www.gnupg.org/gph/en/manual/x56.html#:~:text=To%20send%20your%20public%20key,identify%20the%20key%20to%20export.) on that.

 ## Credit